 Manages LSS human resources, reporting, policy and planning issues

 Harold has been with LSS since 1998, when he joined the society as manager, Human Resources (HR).
 He was promoted to director of HR in 2000 and became director of Field Operations and HR in 2002.
 His position changed to director, Strategic Planning, Policy, and Human Resources with the implementation of Redesign 2005.
-Harold came to the society with extensive experience in the HR field, including senior personnel officer for the Greater Vancouver Regional District, executive director for Royal Life Saving Society Canada (BC & Yukon Division), and assistant manager, Facility Operations for the City of Burnaby.
-He holds a BA with a double major in Business Administration (Personnel Management focus) and Criminology, and is a Certified Human Resources Professional.
-Harold is affectionately known as the "fun guy" in recognition of his leadership role in — and insistence on — bringing fun into the workplace.
-Harold was instrumental in bringing employee wellness and recognition programs to the fore at LSS.
-He also developed and introduced the performance management system for LSS staff.
-In addition to sitting on the society's Executive Management Committee, Harold chairs the Operations, Planning & Policy Committee and is the LSS Liaison Designate to the Ministry of Justice and Law Foundation.
+Harold came to the society with extensive experience in the HR field, including senior personnel officer for the Greater Vancouver Regional District and City of Burnaby, and executive director for the Life Saving Society Canada (BC & Yukon Division).
+He holds a BA with a double major in Business Administration (Personnel Management focus) and Criminology, and is a Chartered Professional in Human Resources (CPHR).

 Public Legal Information and Applications

-Manages LSS application and legal information services, community outreach, and Indigenous services
+Manages LSS application and legal information services, community outreach

-Departments: Community and Publishing Services, Indigenous Services, Intake and Referral Services
+Departments: Community and Publishing Services; Intake and Referral Services

 Legal Advice and Representation